 Gayle L. Strong focuses her practice on protecting and enforcing intellectual property rights, including trademarks, copyrights, patents and trade secrets, and assisting clients in recognizing and developing the value of their intellectual property assets.
-Gayle has litigated numerous trademark infringement actions and copyright infringement cases involving software, computerized map animations and photography.
-She is licensed to practice in the U.S. Patent Office and represents clients in trademark proceedings before the U.S. Trademark Office and in domain name dispute proceedings, as well as handling trademark clearance and trademark prosecution.
-Gayle's patent infringement litigation experience has involved telecommunications, novelty products and manufacturing methods.
+Gayle has litigated numerous trademark infringement actions and copyright infringement cases in various industries and subjects, including software, computerized map animations, and photography.
+She is licensed to practice in the U.S. Patent and Trademark Office and represents clients in trademark proceedings before the Trademark Trial and Appeal Board and in domain name dispute proceedings, as well as handling trademark clearance and trademark prosecution.
+Gayle's patent infringement litigation experience has involved telecommunications, consumer products and manufacturing methods.

 Prior to earning her law degree, Gayle worked in the fields of clinical laboratory medicine, medical research and clinical product development.

 Areas of Concentration

 • Trademark clearance and prosecution